Sweet Corey-Bey is Producing Shugsline

 In 2024, they were awarded a Black Music City grant to support their project Black Blues Culture recognizing and honoring the influence of Philadelphia's Black music heritage, a collaboration between Philadelphia public music radio stations WXPN, WRTI, and REC Philly. they appeared on NPR’s Tiny Desk supporting YaYa Bey, additionally accompanying YaYa on a headlining tour across North America.
 At the end of the year, they partnered with the Black Historians’ Department to headline the genre-exploration convening Downtempo Lover’s Ball.

 In 2023, they were an Artist Fellow of the Marsha P Johnson Institute in the inaugural Starship Artist fellowship Program.
 They completed a Residency Pink Noise Projects where they presented an evolving community visioning and performance work “Soundtracking Freedom” supported by a Leeway Foundation Art and Change Grant.
 They organized the event “Jazz Genealogies: Spring Sounds and Vinyl Swap” in Clark Park with the Support of the Philadelphia Office of Arts, Culture, and the Creative Economy for Jazz History Month.
 Sweet additionally scored the film “The Aunties” from the North Star to the Poplars that shares the stories of land stewards and elders Dear Donna J and Paulette Greene, that toured and was screened at Blackstar film festival.
-In 2022, they were a Fall Artist in Residence at the University of the Arts Inspiration lab.

 They are a founding member and bandleader of the genre bending artist collaborative Black Folks Don’t Swim?, noted by DC-ist for “it’s formula of fearless experimentation.”
 As a performer, Sweet’s practice is based in the fundamental Black music traditions of Blues, Jazz, Funk, Gospel and Soul.